Variable 2nd Order (Bandpass) Filter

 The 'variable-second-order-filter controller takes five arguments:

 - period: the time between the updates of the controller.
-If zero is given then it updates every sample.
+Should be -1 (automatic).
+If zero, then it updates every sample.

-- cf-controller: controller specifying the center frequency in Hz.
+- frequency: controller specifying the center frequency in Hz (dim=1).

-- bw-controller: controller specifying the bandwidth in Hz.
+- bandwidth: controller specifying the bandwidth in Hz (dim=1).

-The center frequency and bandwidth parameters should both be controllers.
+The center frequency and bandwidth parameters should be both be controllers of dimension 1.
 Note that there is no amplitude controller for this filter.
 Amplitude gain is internally set to 1, but resonances caused by very narrow bandwidths could result in very high amplitude values.

 Discussion